mattmalec/Pterodactyl4J/README.md

 # Pterodactyl4J

 P4J strives to provide a clean and full wrapping of the Pterodactyl REST API for Java.
-P4J fully wraps the application and the client API for the Pterodactyl panel.
+<br />P4J fully wraps the application and the client API for the Pterodactyl panel.
+<br />**NOTE**: This is an unofficial wrapper.
+Do not expect the Pterodactyl community to provide support for this wrapper.

 ## Creating the PteroAPI object